New England Patriots come back from 25 points down to win Super Bowl over Atlanta Falcons

 There is no arguing now about who the greatest quarterback in NFL history is, not when you can point to five Super Bowl rings in eight appearances in the game in 15 seasons.

 Going into the game, it was the Trump factor that set up this Super Bowl as one of the most memorable ever.
-That plus the fact the Patriots long danced with scandals even as Belichick and Kraft lorded it over everyone.
 Brady may be trying to downplay it now, but there is no denying he, Belichick and Kraft cozied up to Trump even after he began spreading his xenophobic and divisive messages.

 For those still reeling from Trump’s election and the prospect of what lies ahead for the U.S. over the next four years, what looked like a sure Falcons win was a badly needed balm for the soul.
-Now, it’s back to the self-satisfied smirks of Trump and his Patriot pals.
+Then it was over.

 After sitting out a four-game suspension for his role in Deflategate, the tampering with footballs in the AFC title game in 2015, Brady showed that even at 39 years of age he was still the best quarterback in the NFL.
 And Belichick is the best coach.